Recoskie/JDasm/docs/Basics.md

 <br />

-The highlighted square is position 16 in the binary file.
+The highlighted square above is position 16 in the binary file.
 And so on.
-Also any memory device can not have data smaller than a byte (eight binary digits) as it is a standard.
+Also any memory device can not have data smaller than a byte (eight binary digits) as it is a memory standard.

 <br />